 These roles can be great as they get you off the phone but can still be fast-paced.
 This Reddit thread contains some interesting insights from operatives with experience working in live chat.

 17. Community Moderator

-Moderating a community is similar to working on live chat, but you could also be overseeing forums and discussions on social media, such as Twitter.
-ZIPRecruiter says that a full-time community moderator has an income of just under $40,000 per year, however, at least half the people doing this job earn less.
+Moderating a community is similar to working on live chat.
+You could also be overseeing forums and discussions on social media, such as Twitter.

-With companies often communicating on these channels 24/7, this is one of those work from home jobs that can suit those who need (or would prefer) to work unusual hours, including nights and weekends.
+Companies often communicate on these channels 24/7.
+This is one of those work from home jobs that can suit those who need to work unusual hours, including nights and weekends.

 Legit Online Jobs in Education